What happens if you go over your credit card limit?

 A credit limit is the total amount of money that can be charged to a credit card, including purchases, interest charges and fees.
 Every credit card comes with its own credit limit, and lenders generally determine these limits based on credit scores and other indicators of creditworthiness.
 Your credit limit might be $500, $1,000, $5,000 or more.
 Whatever your credit limit is, spending beyond it is generally a bad idea.

 A declined transaction is the most likely consequence of spending over your credit limit.
-However, it’s still a good idea to understand exactly what happens if you go over your credit limit, because you’ll start experiencing the negative effects of a high credit card balance long before you hit your credit limit or max out your cards.
+But it’s a good idea to understand exactly what happens if you go over your credit limit because you’ll start experiencing the negative effects of a high credit card balance long before you hit your credit limit or max out your cards.

 Can you go over your credit limit?

 The consequences of over-charging depend on whether you signed up for a credit card or a charge card.
-Some charge cards don’t come with credit limits, as long as you are able to pay off the balance in full every month.
+Some charge cards don’t come with credit limits, as long as you can pay off the balance in full every month.
 Other charge cards offer spending limits similar to credit limits, so pay attention to the fine print.

 Here are the most common consequences associated with spending over your credit limit:

 - Your credit card could be declined.